UNdot33K/ScriptKiddie_AV/README.md

 "certutil -hashfile <file> MD5"

 so you can do the hashes in your own way or use the "md5deep" or any other utility, consider though,if the utility you're going to use, meets your expectations, some utilities might create hashes based only on the size of the file, not using other aspects such as file creation, modification and last accessed timestamp.

 ** Using Python i tried to create my own file hash utility, but i had issues accessing every file due to windows system restrictions.
-This is something you could help if you have the right knowledge, but also any proposal for new features or any improvements to the code you might send, is appreciated!
+This is something you could help, if you have the right knowledge, but also any proposal for new features or any improvements to the code you might send, is appreciated!